sheikh-mohammad/free-claude-code-setup/bash_installation.md

 ### **Step 3: Create the Folders**

-Paste this into WSL terminal:
+Paste this into bash terminal:

 ```sh
 mkdir -p ~/.claude-code-router ~/.claude